How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Lack-of-fit reduction

 The information discrepancy \eqref{eqn:Delta_LOF} can then be approximated as

-where the time pre-factor is defined as the ratio of the short and slow time-scales multiplied by the short time-scale, that is $\Delta t = \frac{(\Delta t)_x^2}{(\Delta t)_y}$.
+where the time pre-factor is defined as the ratio of the short and slow time-scales multiplied by the short time-scale, that is $\Delta t = \frac{(\Delta t)_x^2}{(\Delta t)_y}$, and the integration is understood as the Riemann sum with uniform time steps $(\Delta t)_y$.
 Figure \ref{fig.reduction} illustrates the construction of the variational lack-of-fit discrepancy.